aaronmjones/boxed-in-solver/README.txt

 **** Boxed In Solver README ****

+Generate documentation by executing the following in a terminal:
+$doxygen Doxyfile

-See dox/index.html for build instructions, command usage and source code documentation.
+See dox/html/index.html for build instructions, command usage and source code documentation.